octo-technology/OpenTezos/docs/michelson/tutorial.md

 The `SELF 'p` instruction allows to take a entry point name 'p as argument.
 In this case, it pushed the specified entrypoint on top of the stack.

-An other useful built-in is the `AMOUNT` instruction which is key when curencies are being exhanged.
+An other useful built-in is the `AMOUNT` instruction which is key when currencies are being exchanged.
 The `AMOUNT` instruction pushes the amount of mutez of the current transaction on top of the stack.